Primary research – what is it?

 Know what is valid – are there errors in your findings?
 There may be irrelevant or incomplete answers in your questionnaires which may throw results off course.
 Be prepared to omit unreliable information.

-Avoid bias – are your survey questions biased?
-Bias can be described as prejudice, partiality, unfairness, sway, pre-disposition to ideas or questions you may ask.
+Avoid bias – Bias can be described as prejudice, partiality, unfairness, sway, pre-disposition to ideas or questions you may ask.
 To avoid bias you need to be aware that it exists.
 To learn more about the different types of bias and how to address them take a look at the related resources on the right hand side of this page.

 Consider other factors.
 You may not be able to study all the factors relating to a group, event or topic you are researching so be prepared to include this in your analysis.
 By doing this you are ensuring that the judgments you are making are balanced and informed.
 Readers of you research will see this too.

-Before deciding on the form of your primary research think about which method is the most appropriate for the area under investigation.
+Before conducting your primary research think about which method is the most appropriate for the area under investigation.
 You will also need to consider what technology you wish to use and which best fits the specific nature of your research, particularly if you are working at postgraduate research level.
+The most common types of primary research methods are outlined below.

 These may be face to face, over the phone or via email.
 Think about the technology you have and choose the form that you are comfortable with.
 Think also about the impact of the technology used in the responses.
 Be prepared with your questions, pay attention to what is being said, and don’t get distracted by other topics.